muthukumar24/Guvi-React-JS-Task-4/README.md

 The given task is to create a web page with routes using react-router-dom.

+Application Flow:

 - The web page will render datas based on the link clicked by user.
-- The navigation bar will remain fixed, Datas will get rendered without refreshing the web page.
+- The navigation bar remain fixed, Datas will get rendered according to the link clicked by user, without refreshing the web page.

 Please refer the following files for Source Code:
 - index.html